 © University of Leeds.
 This document is made available under the following Creative Commons Licence: Creative Commons Attribution 4.0 Attribution-NonCommercial-ShareAlike CC: BY-NC-SA.

-This document also draws on elements from the University of West London Learning Analytics Policy (opens as a PDF) released under the following Creative Commons license: Attribution-NonCommercial-ShareAlike CC: BY-NC-SA
+This document also draws on elements from the University of West London Learning Analytics Policy (released under the following Creative Commons license: Attribution-NonCommercial-ShareAlike CC: BY-NC-SA